oscar-franzen/oclust/README.md

    Settings:
    -i [string]                  Name of the output directory of `oclust_pipeline.pl'.
-   -a [clustering algorithm]    Can be one of: complete, average, or single. [complete]
    ```

 5. If step 5 fails this is likely due to insufficient memory on the node.
 Try requesting more memory and run it again.